Draft Service · 20 min read

 Draft maintenance includes checking gaskets, washers, jumpers, couplers, faucets, FOBs, regulators, gas lines, beer lines, trunk-line cooling, glycol temperature, insulation, drains, and keg-box hygiene.
 Worn or dirty parts can undo good line-cleaning work, which is why the 14-day, quarterly, and six-month tasks should be documented instead of treated as optional.

-Advanced troubleshooting should consider system design, long-draw lines, FOBs, trunk cooling, glycol temperature, hardware condition, gaskets, washers, jumpers, regulators, gas lines, insulation, drains, and keg-box hygiene.
+Troubleshooting should consider system design, long-draw lines, FOBs, trunk cooling, glycol temperature, hardware condition, gaskets, washers, jumpers, regulators, gas lines, insulation, drains, and keg-box hygiene.

-Repeated faults may suggest line replacement, hardware repair, or broader draft-system maintenance rather than another routine cleaning cycle.
+Repeated faults may point to line replacement, hardware repair, or broader draft-system maintenance rather than another routine cleaning cycle.
+Very old, stained, flavor-retaining, or contaminated lines may not return to quality with cleaning, so advanced troubleshooting weighs whether the system needs repair, not just another pass.

 Temporary Draft and Jockey Boxes